sc0v0ne/LearnAI/time_series/time_series_forecast.md

 We can see that the X component has a three-dimensional structure: [samples, timesteps, features]

-The first dimension is the number of samples (in this case 7).
-The second dimension is the number of time steps per sample (in this case 3) which is the value specified to the split_sequences function.
-Finally, the last dimension specifies the number of parallel time series or the number of variables (in this case 2 for two parallel series).
+- The first dimension is the number of samples (in this case 7).

+- The second dimension is the number of time steps per sample (in this case 3) which is the value specified to the split_sequences function.

+- The last dimension specifies the number of parallel time series or the number of features (in this case 2 for two parallel series).

 This is the exact three-dimensional structure expected by an LSTM as input, so the data is ready to use without further reshaping.